hpc-shiksha/Basics_of_HPC/MPI/Somnath/Lec-29/Assignment.md

    Explain your observation.

-2. Can you modify the existing code, so that instead of multiplying all element of row of A with guess vector x, it only does for non-zero elements?
+2. Can you modify the existing code, so that instead of multiplying all element of row of A with guess vector x, it only does so for the non-zero elements?